Career Services Callings

 In mentor communities, a small group organizes around a shared set of interests, questions, and goals to pursue them in common.
 Mentor communities feature mutually-enriching relationships and the expectation that participants will both teach and learn with each other.
 While a mentoring community includes leadership from a team devoted to student engagement in vocational discernment, it does not replicate the traditional mentor structure.
 Rather, as Sharon Daloz Parks has described it in Big Questions, Worthy Dreams (2011, p.
 175), mentors provide “a context in which a new, more adequate imagination of life and work can be explored, created, and anchored in a sense of we.”
 Mentors engage in dialogue and action with students, as with each other, in order to model the quest for discernment and encourage students to take a similar engaged stance with their peers.
 Quests and Questions is a collaboration between students and faculty aimed at facilitating rich discussion of callings and vocational discernment within an engaged group of students and providing a venue for sharing their lessons with each other and the community.
 In addition, students receive funded opportunities to explore their callings by attending conferences, pursuing internships and externships, and engaging in distinctive community service.

-Externships are brief (1 day to 1 week), unpaid opportunities to participate in the daily life of a professional in a career field, industry, or organization.
+Career Test Drives are brief (1 day to 1 week), unpaid “externship” opportunities to participate in the daily life of a professional in a career field, industry, or organization.
 Wabash promotes externships as a signature way for students to explore vocational options first-hand with greater rigor than job-shadowing and less overhead commitment than an internship.
 At that early stage of discernment where multiple experiences and careful reflection contribute much to a student’s basic orientation toward future activity, an externship plays the role of a controlled experiment.
-We fund 15-25 distinct externs with up to $200 per externship, allowing students to pursue their best opportunities in a concrete way.
+Career Test Drive externships allow students to pursue their best opportunities in a concrete way.
+Over spring break 2015, for instance, six students participated in Callings-funded externships in diverse fields, including physical therapy, transportation logistics, academic finance, and advertising.

 Non-Profit Internship Program

 Service- and non-profit work traditionally contribute to students’ understanding of their callings and support life-long commitments to serving others even when their professional work is in another area.
 Yet many internships remain inaccessible in these fields because they are unpaid.
-We help support students pursue these internships in which they gain key insights and build core competencies for lives of future service.
-We support two internships per year.
+By supporting two internships per year, we enable students to pursue these opportunities in which they gain key insights and build core competencies for lives of future service.

 Faculty/Staff Brown Bag Lunch

 Wabash Callings only works when many in the Wabash community understand and appreciate its initiatives.
-We support reading groups among faculty and staff to continue our own develop and build strong and supportive relationships.
+We support a reading group among faculty and staff to continue our own vocational development and build strong and supportive relationships.
+Recent readings include Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel, Make It Stick: The Science of Successful Learning (Belknap Press, 2014); and James M. Lang, Cheating Lessons: Learning from Academic Dishonesty (Harvard University Press, 2013).

 P.O.
 Box 352